themanyone/itcc/README.txt

 Use the Interactive TCC shell, like this:

  $ ./itcc
+ Released under GNU GPL version 2 or later, with NO WARRANTY.
+ Type ".h" for help.

  tcc> int a = 5;
  tcc> a -= 2;
  tcc> if (a < 4) {
- ['-:16: error: identifier expected'] tcc>    printf("a is %i\n", a);
+ [Compile error - type .e to see it.] tcc>    printf("a is %i\n", a);
- ['-:17: error: identifier expected'] tcc> }
+ [Compile error - type .e to see it.] tcc> }
  a is 3
  tcc> |

 Ignore errors.
 The result is printed after typing the closing brace "}".

+Pass arguments to Interactive TCC and operate on them.

+ $ ./itcc -- foo bar baz

+ tcc> puts(argv[2]);
+ bar
+ tcc> |

 Interactive Crap
 ================

-Tired of typing all those semicolons, curly braces, and parenthesis?
-Want to indent instead, like Python but still produce valid C code?
-Crap coding is also supported.
-Crap is a light-weight wrapper around standard C. And since braces are added automatically, there might be fewer errors.
+Interactive, concise, regex-aware preprocessor (icrap) *is standard C*, without most of the semicolons, curly braces, and parenthesis.
+Like Python, use tab or indent 4 spaces instead of adding curly braces.
+Use two spaces instead of parenthesis.
+Since braces are added automatically, it saves typing.
+There are also some exciting, new go-like language features that really simplify C coding.
 Get crap from https://themanyone.github.io/crap/

  $ ./icrap -lm
+ Released under GNU GPL version 2 or later, with NO WARRANTY.
+ Type ".h" for help.

  crap> #include "math.h"
  crap> for  int x=0;x<5;x++
  crap>      printf  "%i squared is %0.0f\n", x, pow(x, 2.0)